atsheehan/curriculum/lessons/migrations/migrations.md

 We have explored the idea of using SQL and ActiveRecord, interchangeably.
 Using SQL effectively is an important tool, and one that is frequently useful in development, independently of ActiveRecord development.

-However, you should carefully consider that the migration mechanism in ActiveRecord generates DDL that modifies structure rather than data.
+However, you should carefully consider that the migration mechanism in ActiveRecord generates [Data Description Language](https://en.wikipedia.org/wiki/Data_definition_language) that modifies structure rather than data.
 Because migrations expect a symmetry between `up` and `down` methods, creating or destroying structural elements can quickly create conflicts with the migrations in the app.

 When a database is tied to an app, and expected to be managed by the app, you should use well-structured migrations to make structural changes.